Developing and Managing a Systematic Review Service (Recording)

-Want to create or refine a systematic review service?
-This webinar will help you establish the right policies for your institution, market and grow your service, identify needed skills, deal with “too many clients,” and more. #MLASRseries
+Do you want to create or refine a systematic review service at your library?
+This webinar will help you establish the right policies for your institution, market and grow your service, identify needed skills, deal with “too many clients,” and more.

 At the end of the webinar, participants will be able to: